 - 2 tbsp sea salt

-- Add finely grated cabbage to a large mixing bowl and top with sea salt.
-Make sure to wash hands thoroughly beforehand.
-Massage the cabbage until you extract as much juice as possible; 10 minutes or more.
+- Add the finely grated cabbage to a large mixing bowl and sprinkle the sea salt over the top.
+Make sure to wash your hands thoroughly before touching the cabbage.
+Next, massage the cabbage, extracting as much juice as possible.
+Knead the cabbage for around 10 minutes or more.

-- Using a clean spoon, scoop the sauerkraut mixture into your sterilised jars and press down firmly to pack it in – there should be no air pockets in the mixture.
-If there isn’t enough liquid leftover from massaging the cabbage to completely cover the cabbage, pour some filtered water over the cabbage until completely submerged.
+- Using a clean spoon, scoop the sauerkraut mixture into your sterilised jars and press down firmly to pack it in.
+Ensure there are no air pockets in the mixture.
+If there isn’t enough liquid leftover from massaging the cabbage to completely cover the cabbage, pour some filtered water over the cabbage until it is completely submerged in the jar.

-- Leave about 2-3 cm (1 1/2 inches) of space at the top as the cabbage will expand during fermentation.
+- Leave about 2-3 cm (1 1/2 inches) of space at the top of the jar as the cabbage will expand during fermentation.
 Seal with a lid and leave on the counter to ferment, out of direct sunlight.
 It will take around 1-2 weeks to ferment.

 - Open your jars once per day to release any air.
 Press down on the cabbage again with a sterilised spoon to ensure the veggies are completely covered in the liquid.